Protecting a VM that is exposed to the internet or compromised

 For more information, see Exposing an Environment to the Public Internet.

 If the VM is exposed to the public Internet, use these recommendations to further secure it.

 Before you expose a VM to the public internet:

 - Install anti-malware and anti-virus software on the VM.

 Ensure all of the VM operating system updates and patches have been applied.

-For most Windows Operating Systems, open Internet Explorer and navigate to the following site: http://www.update.microsoft.com/
+For most Windows Operating Systems, open a browser and navigate to http://www.update.microsoft.com/.

 Use a firewall for the VM OS.

 Make sure the guest OS firewall is running and correctly configured.
 You can configure a firewall to allow certain ports or programs through.

 Passwords should include multiple letter, number, and special character combinations.